Algebraic elliptic cohomology and flops II: $SL$-cobordism: Introduction

 Although this statement is similar to its topological analogue \cite[Theorem~6.1]{Totaro}, the proof here is more involved.
-Not knowing the homotopy groups of motivic Thom spectrum $\MSL$, we need to study the motivic Adams spectral sequence, which differs from its classical analogue in many aspects.
-One of the major differences is the non-unipotence of the algebraic Hopf map $\eta$.
+Not knowing the homotopy groups of motivic Thom spectrum $\MSL$, we need to study the motivic Adams spectral sequence, which differs from its classical analogue in many respects.
+One of the major differences is the non-nilpotence of the algebraic Hopf map $\eta$.

-Thanks to the general convergence properties of motivic Adams spectral sequence in Appendix~\ref{app} (summarized in \S~\ref{subsec:intro_MASS}), we calculate of the $E_2$ page of the mod-$l$ motivic Adams spectral sequence converging to homotopy group of $\MSL$, building up on \cite{DI}.
-We find degeneration of certain differentials (Proposition~\ref{prop:degen_MSL}), hence, prove the following, which is the key ingredient in the proof of Theorem~\ref{thm:elliptic genus}.
+We calculate of the $E_2$ page of the mod-$l$ motivic Adams spectral sequence for $\MSL$, which, thanks to the general convergence properties of the motivic Adams spectral sequence discussed in Appendix~\ref{app} (summarized in Appendix~\ref{app}, \S~\ref{subsec:intro_MASS}), converges to the coefficient ring $\MSL_{\eta,l}^{\wedge *,*}(k)$ of the $\eta, l$-completion of $\MSL$.
+We show that certain differentials vanish (Proposition~\ref{diff_MGLMSL}), proving the following result, which is a key ingredient in the proof of Theorem~\ref{thm:elliptic genus}.